Farama-Foundation/ViZDoom/doc/Building.md

 * JDK for Java binding (JAVA_HOME must be set) (optional)
 * Torch7 for Lua binding (optional)

-If you're using Ubuntu, the script `linux_install/install_doom.sh` can be run to make all of these installations below for you.
-(Tested and validated on Ubuntu 16.04.)
-Please note that you'll have to add the `vizdoom` Python package to pip.
-To run, please run as:
+If you're using Ubuntu, the script `scripts/linux_check_dependencies.sh` can be run to make all of these installations (ZDoom, Boost, Python 3, Julia) below for you (tested on Ubuntu 16.04).
+Please run as:

-`bash install_doom.sh USERNAME` (where USERNAME is your Ubuntu username)
+`bash linux_check_dependencies.sh USERNAME` (where USERNAME is your Ubuntu username)

-**NOTE**: The last section of the installation script requires `conda` to create a conda environment with Python 3.5, but this can also be done manually by the user.
+**NOTE**: This script will uninstall and reinstall Julia.

 Additionally, [ZDoom dependencies](http://zdoom.org/wiki/Compile_ZDoom_on_Linux) are needed.